 Chocolate and marshmallow lollipop

 We got a lovely welcome when we arrived and staff were wonderfully polite.
 The dark restaurant has red leather seating around the edge of the room and we sat in one of the booths.

 The whitewashed brick walls have original artwork on display that is all for sale.

-Even though we booked ahead for the Mini Afternoon Tea (it was our whole reason for traveling into central London that day) after a 30 minute wait someone came over to apologise and offered us bread and butter.
+Even though we booked ahead for the Mini Afternoon Tea (it was our whole reason for traveling into central London that day) after a 30-minute wait someone came over to apologize and offered us bread and butter.
 My daughter was hungry so accepted but I thought this an odd suggestion.

 Surely more tea would have been a better idea as my pot was finished as I shared with my daughter (a lovely non-caffeine Chamomile Citrus tea) and she hadn't been offered a drink as hers was due to come with her Mini Afternoon Tea.